 Signal Hill

-A plaque commemorates this hill’s invaluable contribution to the blossoming city of SF back in the Gold Rush days of the mid-1800s.
+A plaque commemorates this hill’s invaluable contribution to the blossoming city of SF during the Gold Rush, which occurred in the mid-1800s.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL